DataDog/documentation/content/en/serverless/aws_lambda/installation/ruby.md

 {{< /tabs >}}

 ## Minimize cold start duration
 Version 67+ of [the Datadog Extension][10] is optimized to reduce instrumentation overhead by up to 70%.
-To opt out of the optimized extension...

-To leave feedback or report a bug, add an [issue on GitHub][11] and tag your issue with `version/next`.
+If you are noticing any issues, you can force your extension to use the fully compatible, older version of the extension by setting `DD_EXTENSION_VERSION` to `compatibility`.
+Datadog also encourages you to report any feedback or bugs by adding an [issue on GitHub][11] and tag your issue with `version/next`.

 ## What's next?